Abdominoplasty, Tummy Tuck in Dubai

-Recovery: the patient is usually able to walk the same day or the next morning.
-IN the initial few days, it is better to bend a little at the waist to reduce the tension on wound closure; usually the person can straighten by the 4th or 5th day.
+The patient is usually able to walk the same day or the next morning.
+In the initial few days, it is better to bend a little at the waist to reduce the tension on wound closure; usually the person can straighten by the 4th or 5th day.
 Light activity may be resumed in 7-21 days.
 Sports will probably not be comfortable for about 6 weeks.
 On case of significant muscle repair, one should avoid lifting weight for 3 months.

 Other related operations

 In persons with less significant skin excess and intact muscles, Liposuction alone is an option or liposuction with removal of a strip of lower abdominal skin above the pubis, This is called a mini-tummy tuck.